Follow me on Twitter for my latest adventures!

 First Interview (phone)

-As I said, based on my answers we concluded that SRE was the best position for me.
+Based on my answers we concluded that SRE was the best position for me.
 An SRE basically has to know everything: algorithms, data structures, programming, networking, distributed systems, scalable architecture, troubleshooting.
 It's a great hacker position!

 I made some factual mistakes but he was satisfied and we scheduled the next phone interview.
-He warned me that it will be very technical and I should do really good preps.
+He warned me that it will be very technical and I should do really good prep.
 I asked him to give me a plenty of time for the preparation and we scheduled the next interview on 22nd of September.

 He also told me that each phone interview is going to be 45 minutes to 1 hour long.